 This move was great for:

-• The Yardbirds: Without Mr. Stick In The Mud, they were able to evolve, freely, into a successful, slightly harder-edged British Invasion band.
+• The Yardbirds: Without Clapton, they were able to evolve, freely, into a successful, slightly harder-edged British Invasion band.
 The Clapton-free version of the band enjoyed a string of hits, including "Heart Full of Soul," "I'm a Man" and "Over Under Sideways Down."
 They also got a lot more creative and experimental, eventually evolving into the band that would eventually evolve into Led Zeppelin.
 So this move also worked out pretty well for Jimmy Page (who turned down the Yardbirds job when Clapton left; he suggested another young guitarist, whose name is ...)

-• Eric Clapton: After quitting the Yardbirds, Clapton joined — on two occasions in 1965 — John Mayall & The Bluesbreakers, a serious, powerful blues band that had no aspirations of pop stardom.
-He also traded in his mediocre Telecaster/Vox tone for a magical, solid sound created by playing a 1960 Les Paul through an incredibly loud, overdriven Marshall combo.
-Clapton, his Les Paul, his Marshall — and the other three members of the Bluesbreakers — recorded one of the most important guitar albums of all time, 1966's Blues Breakers with Eric Clapton.
-Clapton's god-like status grew in England, and he soon left the band to form Cream and — well, the rest is history, isn't it?
+• Eric Clapton: After quitting the Yardbirds, Clapton joined—on two occasions in 1965—John Mayall & The Bluesbreakers, a serious blues band that had no aspirations of pop stardom.
+He also traded in his Telecaster/Vox tone for a magical sound created by playing a 1960 Les Paul through an incredibly loud, overdriven Marshall combo.
+Clapton, his Les Paul, his Marshall—and the other three members of the Bluesbreakers—recorded one of the most important guitar albums of all time, 1966's Blues Breakers with Eric Clapton.
+Clapton's god-like status grew in England, and he soon left the band to form Cream and—well, the rest is history, isn't it?

 Damian Fanelli is the online managing editor at Guitar World Follow him on Twitter!
 Or not!